-The HMA is produced in a double counter-flow direct fired rotary drum that is fired by natural gas (the facility typically does not use recycled used oil (RUO) in the HMA production but has done so recently due to the increased cost of natural gas).
-There are two RAP bins (recycled asphalt pavement) and 12 virgin aggregate bins.
+The facility's HMA is produced in a double counter-flow direct fired rotary in which the gases exit the drum at the opposite end from the entrance of the paving materials.
+The facility has used natural gas over the last 12 months and has not used RUO in their operations.
+The drum is designed for the aggregate to flow counter to the heat source, thus allowing for high aggregate temperatures and low stack temperatures (since the burner flame is not in contact with the asphalt).
+The facility maintains two RAP bins (recycled asphalt pavement) and 12 virgin aggregate bins.
 The HMA product can be altered by changing the virgin aggregate and RAP mixture at the beginning of the process to produce many mix designs.
-Common mixes are 5E-3 (mainline roadway) and 4E -3 (road shoulders).
+Mix designs include the common 5E-3 (mainline roadway) and 4E-3 (road shoulders) for roadway construction.

-The process begins by loading the desired aggregate mix into the feed hoppers.
-Once the appropriate aggregate is chosen for a specific mix design, the aggregate falls from its bin onto the main conveyor belt and the HMA production process begins.
+The mix design process begins once the desired aggregate mix is loaded into the feed hoppers.
+The aggregate falls from its bin onto the main conveyor belt and the HMA production process begins.
 There is a single main belt for each of the virgin and RAP materials.
-The aggregate is conveyed to a weigh bridge which then flows into one drum which heats the virgin material removing its moisture, followed by the second drum which is a counter flow direct-fired rotary drum used for the RAP and the mixing of liquid asphalt cement.
+The aggregate is conveyed to a weigh bridge and then flows into one drum which heats the virgin material removing its moisture - followed by the second drum (which is a counter flow direct-fired rotary drum) used for the RAP and the mixing of liquid asphalt cement.